Mike Bassett: England Manager

-The film initially received mixed reviews,.
-Since its release, however, it has gained popularity as a cult film among English football fans.
+The film initially received mixed reviews, but since its release has gained popularity as a cult film among English football fans.
 The film was followed by a television series, Mike Bassett: Manager in 2005.
 In 2014, there were plans to bring Mike Bassett back to the big screen in a movie titled Mike Bassett: Interim Manager.
 However, the kickstarter project that was essential for raising funds for the film did not meet its target.